-While conceptually related to the decomposition procedure in FActScore~\cite{min-etal-2023-factscore}, VISTA's implementation differs in several ways.
-First, decomposition operates at the turn level rather than at the sentence level: utterances are not pre-split into sentences before analysis, as we found that this separation substantially reduced recall of implied or co-referential content.
-For fair comparison, we also remove the sentence splitting in our instantiation of FActScore, as it led to improved scores.
-Second, the prompt provides explicit instructions for handling presuppositions and coreference resolution, ensuring that all implicit factual commitments are surfaced as standalone statements.
-This richer guidance yields more complete and contextually grounded claim sets, which serve as the input to the verification stage.

-This stage is implemented via a structured prompt template with few-shot exemplars ($n{=}6$), instructing the model to output a numbered list of atomic claims.
+VISTA's decomposition process differs from that of FActScore~\cite{min-etal-2023-factscore} in two key respects.
+First, it operates at the turn- rather than sentence-level: utterances are not pre-split into sentences, as this reduced recall of implied or co-referential content in our experiments.
+For fair comparison, we remove sentence splitting in our FActScore implementation, as doing so consistently improved FActScore's performance.\footnote{For example, with the original sentence-splitting implementation, FActScore accuracy on AIS drops by 11.4\% for DeepSeek and 4.4\% for GPT-4o; on FaithDial, by 11.7\% and 4.8\%, respectively.} Second, the prompt includes explicit instructions for presupposition handling and coreference resolution, ensuring that all implicit factual commitments are surfaced as standalone claims.
+These design choices yield more complete and contextually grounded claim sets for downstream verification.
+This stage is implemented via a structured prompt template with few-shot examples ($n{=}6$), instructing the model to output a numbered list of atomic claims.

-\textbf{Step 2: Verification.} Each extracted claim is passed to the verification stage, which evaluates its factual status against two evidence sources: (1) the accumulated \textit{Background Knowledge} (verified or out-of-scope claims from prior turns) and (2) the turn-specific \textit{Reference Text} (retrieved document or supporting passage).
+\textbf{Step 2: Verification.} Each extracted claim is passed to the verification stage, which evaluates its factual status against two evidence sources: (1) the accumulated claims so far (verified or out-of-scope claims from prior turns) and (2) the turn-specific \textit{Reference Text} (retrieved document or supporting passage).
 The model classifies each claim as either \textsc{VERIFIED} or \textsc{UNVERIFIABLE}.

-Although this stage follows the general structure of FActScore~\cite{min-etal-2023-factscore}, it differs in both scope and prompt design.
+Although this stage follows the general structure of FActScore, it differs in both scope and prompt design.
 FActScore performs verification in isolation---each claim is compared only to a static reference document---whereas VISTA conditions verification on an evolving dialogue state that incorporates previously verified information.
 The prompt explicitly instructs the model to treat evidence from prior turns as valid support when it remains consistent with current context, enabling detection of contradictions or shifts in factual grounding across the conversation.

 To ensure strict textual grounding, claims are marked as \textsc{VERIFIED} only when directly supported by the provided sources.
-The resulting outputs update the dialogue's factual memory and serve as input to Step~3 for further categorization of unverifiable content.